haiiliin/abqpy/docs/source/cli.md

    abqpy cae script.py [args ...]
    ```

-2. If you want to run you python script in Abaqus/CAE GUI or noGUI mode, providing
+2. If you want to run your python script in Abaqus/CAE GUI or noGUI mode, providing
    the `database` file option, you could run:

    ```sh